Call Us

 WDM Application Areas

-Urban and Rural Networks: WDM is used for networks that provide broadband internet service in urban and rural areas.
-CWDM, in particular, stands out as a cost-effective solution for short-distance connections.
+WDM is used to provide broadband internet access in both urban and rural areas.
+CWDM, in particular, serves as a cost-effective solution for short-distance connections.

 Things to Consider When Choosing WDM Systems